ZiadHatab/uncertainty-multiline-trl-calibration/README.md

 ### Limitations

-If your covariance matrix varies with frequency, you must define it manually as in the first general case.
-Even if it is only constructed from variances, you need to explicitly define the covariance matrix at each frequency point.
-The simplification cases mentioned earlier are meant to be used when you have frequency-independent covariance or variance.
+Frequency-varying covariance must be defined explicitly as a 3D array (the first general case).
+The shorthand forms above apply only when the covariance is frequency-independent.

 ## To-Do List

-This project is ongoing and will be continuously updated.
-Currently, there are a few planned updates:
+This project is ongoing.
+Planned updates include:

-* The code currently only handles one reflect standard.
-I intend to update it later to handle multiple reflect standards, as the code is becoming complex.
+* Support for multiple reflect standards.
-* I plan to include probing and repeatability uncertainties in the future.
-The details are still being worked out.
+* Probing and repeatability uncertainties.
-* I plan to eventually rewrite the code to eliminate its dependency on the METAS uncLib package.
-I might consider using numerical Jacobian methods.
-I will see what is most appropriate method without loss of accuracy.
+* Rewrite to remove the METAS UncLib dependency to more license friendly package (e.g., [GTC](https://github.com/MSLNZ/GTC), [AutoUncertainties](https://github.com/varchasgopalaswamy/AutoUncertainties), [uncertainties](https://github.com/lmfit/uncertainties), ..., etc).

 ## Examples

-### example 1 — calibration on MPI cal substrate
+### Example 1 — calibration on MPI cal substrate

-The data in this example is quite old, but it demonstrates how to generally apply the calibration with switch terms and propagate uncertainties.
-The uncertainties provided in this example are not the actual uncertainties of the calibration standards or the VNA.
-They are just arbitrary numbers I came up with to show how the code works.
-Also, be carful when interpreting the uncertainties of magnitude values around zero.
-The linear propagation approach can be misleading, as these uncertainties do not follow Gaussian.
+This example demonstrates calibration with switch terms and uncertainty propagation.
+Note: the uncertainties used are illustrative only, not actual values for the standards or VNA.
+Be cautious interpreting uncertainties of magnitude values near zero, as linear propagation can be misleading for non-Gaussian distributions.

 !['mpi_iss_cal_meas'](images/mpi_iss_cal_meas.png)
 *Relative effective permittivity and loss, as well as S11 and S21 of calibrated DUT (line standard) with 95% uncertainty coverage.*

-### example 2 — calibration on FF cal substrate
+### Example 2 — calibration on FF cal substrate

-The data I used here is more recent and was also used in [4].
-The measurements were taken across multiple frequency sweeps, allowing me to estimate the covariance of noise from the VNA for each standard (see histograms below as an example).
-The uncertainties in the CPW structures were estimated using a CPW model (see `cpw.py`).
+This example uses more recent data, also used in [4].
+Measurements were taken across multiple frequency sweeps to estimate the VNA noise covariance per standard (see histograms below).
+Uncertainties in the CPW structures were estimated using a CPW model (see `cpw.py`).

 ![](images/hist_2d_S11.png)  |  ![](images/hist_2d_S21.png)
 :-------------------------:|:-------------------------: